 ~ ~ ~

-Intend = What you attempt to bring into being
+Intend = What you would attempt in order to achieve, solve, create…

-Direct = The course you choose by which to realize what you intend
+Direct = The course you choose to realize what you intend

-Engage = The actions you apply in order to effectuate your course
+Engage = The actions you apply in order to realize your intentions

 The Most Natural Process to Success